nus-cs2113-AY2425S1/ip/docs/README.md

 ### Listing all tasks: `list`

 Shows a list of all tasks in the TaskList.

+- The output will show the index, type, mark status, desctiptions and time (if avaliable) of the tasks.
+- In the first quotation mark shows the type of the task.
+  - `T` means Todos.
+  - `D` means Deadlines.
+  - `E` means Events.
+  - If non, means it is a simple task without a type.
+- In the second quotation mark shows the mark status of the task.
+  - `X` means the task was marked as done.
+  - If empty, means the task was marked as undone.

 Formate: `list`

-> [!NOTE]
->
-> - The output will show the index, type, mark status, desctiptions and time (if avaliable) of the tasks.
-> - In the first quotation mark shows the type of the task.
->   - `T` means Todos.
->   - `D` means Deadlines.
->   - `E` means Events.
->   - If non, means it is a simple task without a type.
-> - In the second quotation mark shows the mark status of the task.
->   - `X` means the task was marked as done.
->   - If empty, means the task was marked as undone.

 Example output:
 ```